Validity and Reliability in Built Environment Research

 Edoghogho Ogbeifun and Jan-Harm C. Pretorius

-Alex Opoku is an Associate Professor at the UCL Bartlett School of Sustainable Construction, University College London.
-He is a Fellow of the Higher Education Academy (FHEA), Chartered Quantity Surveyor (MRICS) and Chartered Construction Manager (MCIOB) with many years of teaching and learning experience in the UK Higher Education sector.
-He also worked in the UK construction industry as a Quantity Surveyor.
+Alex Opoku is an Associate Professor in Quantity Surveying & Construction Management at the College of Engineering, University of Sharjah, UAE.
+He is a Fellow of the UK Higher Education Academy (FHEA), Chartered Quantity Surveyor (MRICS) and Chartered Construction Manager (MCIOB) with many years of teaching and learning experience in the UK Higher Education sector and the UK construction industry.

 'This provides a welcome addition to the literature on research methods in the built environment and should be useful for students at all levels.' - Dr. Mark Addis, London School of Economics and Political Science